Maybe you just got your first Mac, or maybe you’re simply new to gaming. Either way, this will surprise you:

 I feared this game would feel like a glorified expansion, but Attila is a true refinement compared to Total War: Rome 2.
 Attila doesn’t break any molds, but it features a great campaign that feels completely different and unique.
 The game also brings new things to the table, such as better disease and siege systems, a family tree politics concept, and graphical tweaks.

 Attila was simultaneously released for both Mac and Windows—something I can’t wait to see more often.
-That said, Attila’s Mac version isn’t as well optimized as Feral’s Shogun 2.
-To run it, you’ll need:
+That said, Attila’s Mac version isn’t as well optimized as Feral’s Shogun 2:

 System requirements: OS X 10.9.4, 1.7 Ghz Intel Core i5, 4 GB RAM, 35 GB HD space, 512 MB NVIDIA GeForce GT 640M, AMD Mobility Radeon HD 5670 or Intel HD 4000.